atlijohanns/sovereign/README.md

-# Digital Sovereignty Analysis of Icelandic Government Agencies
+# Analysis of Icelandic Government Agencies

 ## What is this?